Spectral invariants over the integers: Introduction

 \subsection{Acknowledgments}

-YK: I thank Amanda Hirschi for kindly answering my questions on \cite{CHW}.
-I also thank Alessio Pellegrini for his comments on Section \ref{geodesics}.
+YK: I thank Amanda Hirschi for kindly answering my questions on \cite{CHW}, Soham Chanda for helpful discussions on Remark \ref{chek tori var}.
 This work was done at \'Ecole Normale Sup\'erieure (ENS Paris), Centre de Recherches Math\'ematiques (CRM) of Universit\'e de Montr\'eal, and the Institute for Mathematical Research (FIM) of ETH Z\"urich where I was a PhD student, a CRM-postdoctoral fellow, and a Hermann-Weyl-Instructor, respectively.
 I thank all the aforementioned institutions for providing an excellent research environment.

 ES: ES was supported by an NSERC Discovery grant, by the Fonds de recherche du Qu\'ebec - Nature et technologies, by the Fondation Courtois, and by an Alfred P. Sloan Research Fellowship.
 This work was partially supported by the National Science Foundation under Grant No. DMS-1928930, while ES was in residence at the Simons Laufer Mathematical Sciences Institute (previously known as MSRI) Berkeley, California during the Fall 2022 semester.